MicrosoftDocs/cloud-adoption-framework/docs/adopt/index.md

 :::image type="content" source="../_images/adopt/cloud-adoption-horizons.png" alt-text="img":::

 It's a good idea to minimize the amount of effort that you spend on multiple horizons at once to limit complexity and unnecessary work and slowdowns.
+For more information, see [Application portfolio migration and modernization approach](migrate-modernize-approaches.md#application-portfolio-migration-and-modernization-approach)

 ## Migrate